Mizzou-CBMI/COSMOS2/README.rst

 Multi-platform Support
 +++++++++++++++++++++++
 * Support for DRMS such as SGE, LSF and DRMAA.
 Adding support for more DRMs is very straightforward.
 * Supports for MySQL, PosgreSQL, Oracle, SQLite by using the SQLALchemy ORM.
 * Well suited for cloud computing
-* Ability to run workflows on your local computing, which is often great for testing.
+* Ability to run workflows on your local computer, which is often great for testing.

 Bug Reports
 ____________